-Advertising has experienced some major milestones – think the emergence of the printing press in the 1440s, or the huge impact of television.
+The history of advertising has experienced several major milestones – think the emergence of the printing press in the 1440s or the huge impact of television.

 Since its very first beginnings, which are thought to date back to steel carvings made by the ancient Egyptians, advertising has constantly had to adapt and change to suit new mediums and an increasingly savvy audience.